SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ---
 title: 'Chapter 1: Data Structures'
 description:
-  'Understand how to organizing data so that it can be used effectively. '
+  'Learn to organize data in order to use it more efficiently.'
 prev: null
 next: /chapter2
 type: chapter